CLTPayne/chess-game/README.md

     history: [] // array of all boards rendered (after pieces moved)
     whitePiecesTaken: [] // array of all white pieces removed by other player move
     blackPiecesTaken: [] // array of all black pieces removed by other player move
-    currentPlayer: null // set to white or black
+    currentPlayer: null // set to white or black?
+Is it useful and does it need to be in the game object?
+    lastMove: {
+        from: {
+            row: 1,
+            col: 0,
+            piece: { color: "black", hasMoved: false, type: "pawn" },
+            color: "black"
+        },
+        to: {
+            row: 1,
+            col: 0,
+            piece: { color: "black", hasMoved: true, type: "pawn" },
+            color: "black"
+        }
-    lastMove: {} // object with reference to playerColor, typeOfPieceMoved, numberOfSquaresMoved }
+    } // object with reference to playerColor, typeOfPieceMoved, numberOfSquaresMoved }
 ```